ardatan/graphql-tools/docs/source/schema-delegation.md

 #### args: { [key: string]: any }

 Additional arguments to be passed to the field.
-Arguments on the field that is being resolved are going to be kept if they are valid, which allows adding additional arguments or overriding existing ones.
+Arguments passed to the field that is being resolved will be preserved if the subschema expects them, so you don't have to pass existing arguments explicitly, though you could use the additional arguments to override the existing ones.
 For example:

 ```graphql
 # Subschema